SWIFTSIM/swiftsimio-joss-paper/paper.md

 # Why swiftsimio?

-There are many python libraries that are able to read the Gadget-style formatted HDF5 data that SWIFT outputs, not limited to but including `yt` [@yt], `pynbody` [@pynbody] and `pnbody` [@pnbody].
+There are many python libraries that are able to read the Gadget-style formatted HDF5 data that SWIFT outputs, not limited to but including: `yt` [@yt], `pynbody` [@pynbody] and `pnbody` [@pnbody].
 The other option is simply to use the `h5py` library directly, and forgo any extra processing of the data.